 Human beings were created by God and fashioned in his image.
-God’s desire for all people is that they know him, love and serve him and live with him for eternity.
-Because people choose to disobey God and thereby sin against Him, they are separated from God until they embrace Jesus Christ and his sacrifice for them on the cross.
+God’s desire for all people is that they know, love and serve Him and live with Him for eternity.
+Because people choose to disobey God and thereby sin against Him, they are separated from God until they embrace Jesus Christ and His sacrifice for them on the cross.
 Brought into right relationship with God, people are capable of great creativity and highly effective ministry.
 After death, people who know God are destined to live forever in heaven with Him.
 Those who do not know God will live forever in hell without Him.

 ABOUT THE CHURCH:

 The church is God’s primary instrument on earth to make known the good news of the gospel.
 It is also the chief means by which people are helped to mature in the faith, and encouraged to use their gifts in ministry.
 The church is a family made up of those who believe in Jesus Christ.
 As a family it provides nurture, encouragement, protection, fellowship and even correction to all family members.
 The church is commissioned to reveal the love of God to humanity and be a steward of God’s creation.

 ABOUT THE CHRISTIAN LIFESTYLE: